Devizes to Westminster International Canoe Marathon

 The Devizes to Westminster International Canoe Marathon is a marathon canoe race in England.
 The race is held every Easter over a course of 125 mi from Devizes in Wiltshire to Westminster in central London.
 It has been run since 1948.
 Starting at Devizes wharf, the route follows the Kennet and Avon canal for 54 miles to Reading, where it joins the Thames.
 Another 54 miles later it reaches Teddington Lock, ending 17 miles later at Westminster Bridge.

-Personalities to own a DW medal are former leader of the Liberal Democrats, Paddy Ashdown, explorer Sir Ranulph Fiennes, TV Presenter Steve Backshall, Olympic gold medallist rowers James Cracknell and Helen Glover, adventurer Sarah Outen, and the first British woman to climb Everest Rebecca Stephens.
+Personalities to own a DW medal include former leader of the Liberal Democrats, Paddy Ashdown; explorer Sir Ranulph Fiennes; TV presenter Steve Backshall; Olympic gold medallist rowers James Cracknell and Helen Glover; adventurer Sarah Outen; and the first British woman to climb Everest, Rebecca Stephens.

 Route

 The race follows the Kennet and Avon Canal for 52 mi from Devizes through Pewsey, Hungerford and Newbury to Reading.
-From Reading the race follows the non-tidal River Thames down stream for 55 mi through Henley-on-Thames, Marlow, Maidenhead, Windsor, Staines and Kingston before reaching the tidal River Thames at Teddington Lock.
+From Reading the race follows the non-tidal River Thames downstream for 55 mi through Henley-on-Thames, Marlow, Maidenhead, Windsor, Staines and Kingston before reaching the tidal River Thames at Teddington Lock.
 The tidal river is followed for the final 18 mi through the western suburbs of London to Westminster.
 The 2008 race was the 60th anniversary of the event.

 The course requires competitors to portage their canoes and kayaks around 77 locks.
 Starting from Devizes, there are four locks before the 502 yd Bruce tunnel, and another 31 locks before Newbury wharf, and the end of the first stage, is reached.
-Stage 2 contains 22 locks on the Kennet and Avon Canal, before the junction with the River Thames is reached, and a further six locks on the Thames, before the stage ends above Marlow lock.
-Stage 3 includes 14 locks, ending below Teddington lock, while stage 4 contains a single lock at Richmond before the final 18 mi on the tideway.
-Richmond lock is only operational at some states of the tide, and so a portage may be avoided if passage is made during a period of 2 hours either side of high tide.
+Stage 2 has 22 locks on the Kennet and Avon Canal, before the junction with the River Thames is reached, and a further six locks on the Thames, before the stage ends above Marlow lock.
+Stage 3 includes 14 locks, ending below Teddington lock, while stage 4 has a single lock at Richmond before the final 18 mi on the tideway.
+Richmond lock is only operational at some states of the tide, and so a portage may be avoided if passage is made during a period of two hours either side of high tide.